-- 8. Be sure the slide switch on the front of the receiver box is in the ON position. - Turn control knob counterclockwise / to the ON position.
+- 8. Be sure the slide switch on the front of the receiver box is in the ON position. - Turn control knob counterclockwise to the ON position.
 The main burner should light.

 Note: If burner does not light, push the slide switch on the receiver box to the OFF position, then back to the ON position.
+Note: Please wait one minute after shutting off heater to allow the control valve to reset before starting again.